Osteogaster rabauti: Reproduction

-Corydoras rabauti is a brood hider, meaning that it hides its eggs, but does not guard or care for them after.
+Osteogaster rabauti is a brood hider, meaning that it hides its eggs, but does not guard or care for them after.
 When breeding, the female fish will hold two to four eggs between her pelvic fins, while the male fertilizes them.
 This can take up to 30 seconds, after which the female will hide them in a suitable location, usually by attaching them to the spot in question.
 This process will be repeated until about 100 eggs are fertilized and attached to the hiding place.

-In the aquarium, Corydoras rabauti breeds similarly to other Corydoras species, such as C. aeneus.
+In the aquarium, Osteogaster rabauti breeds similarly to other corys, such as O. aeneus.
 In order to facilitate breeding, a sex ratio of two males to one female is recommended.
 When females are visibly gravid, a large water change (50–70%) with cooler water should be performed daily until the eggs hatch, and oxygenation and flow should be increased.
 C. aeneus eggs are often deposited on aquarium glass and among fine-leaved vegetation.
-It is recommended to place a spawning mop in the aquarium in order to facilitate the easy removal of eggs, as C. rabauti will also readily deposit its eggs on them too.
+It is recommended to place a spawning mop in the aquarium in order to facilitate the easy removal of eggs, as C. rabauti will also readily deposit its eggs on them.

 Once spawning is complete, all eggs should be moved to a separate tank in order to avoid predation.
 This tank should have the same water as the tank the eggs were spawned in, and should have similar levels of oxygenation as well.
 Incubation takes place for 3–4 days, after which the eggs will hatch.
 When the fry fully absorb their yolk sacs, it is recommended to feed them small live food such as brine shrimp and microworms.